 Cross Connection Control Program

 The City of Hood River aggressively pursues a cross connection control program to protect its water customers from foreign substances in the water system.
 Section 12.02.250 of the Hood River Municipal Code (HRMC) identifies the backflow protection required by the City in conformance with State of Oregon law.
-The City contracts with Backflow Management Inc. to help in the administration of its cross connection control program.

 Questions regarding cross connection requirements, including backflow prevention device installation and testing requirements, may be directed to the Public Works Department at 541-386-2383.